 If you want to reduce the amount of space Dropbox uses to the absolute minimum, you should also clear out its cache.
 The easiest way to do that is to use a junk-removing app.

-1. Run CleanMyMac X — its free edition is available for download here.
+- Run CleanMyMac — its free edition is available for download here.

-2. Choose System Junk in the sidebar and click Scan.
+- Choose Cleanup in the sidebar and click Scan.

 To keep track of your Dropbox folder before it over-inflates, click on the small iMac icon in the Menu bar.

-Once you click on it, you open CleanMyMac X Menu.
-It is a tool that provides information about your Mac's critical areas.
-With it, you can access recommendations about system maintenance, quit hung apps, or receive reminders about weekly malware scans.
-The best part about the CleanMyMac X Menu is that it is customizable, so you can connect Dropbox — the tool will show you if there is enough space at all times.
-It will also notify you if cleanup is needed.
+Once you click on it, you open the CleanMyMac Menu.
+This tool provides information about your Mac's critical areas.
+The best part about the CleanMyMac Menu is that it is customizable, so you can connect Dropbox.
+The tool will show you if there is enough space at all times and notify you if cleanup is needed.

 Dropbox is a cloud storage service that makes it easy to store files and access them from multiple devices as well as share them with others.
 It has a number of different subscription tiers, including a business service that provides tools for collaboration.
 However, moving files to Dropbox doesn’t free up space on your Mac automatically because they are mirrored in the Dropbox folder on your hard drive or SSD.
 If you follow the steps above, you can change that and free up space on your Mac that’s currently used by Dropbox.
 You will also free up space used by Dropbox’s cache.